Less of a terminal and more of a congregation, Tasi Tolu is the transport gateway to all points west in Timor-Leste.

 - Journeys from Tasi Tolu should cost $3-$10 depending on location.
 Make sure to check prices before departing.

-- On a related topic, it’d be a wise move to know some basic Tetun, especially numbers.
-While there’s not much bargaining going on the terminal is a frenetic place and minor details like prices can get lost in the malestrom.
+- On a related topic, it would be a wise move to know some basic Tetun, especially numbers.
+While not much bargaining takes place, the terminal is a frenetic place, and minor details such as prices can get lost in the maelstrom.